 - Allow the joints to expand rather than compress

-- Release excess neck tension and allow the head to move freely
+- Release excess neck tension and allow the head to balance and move freely

 - Use your hands and arms with less effort and more dexterity